A reinforcement learning approach to rare trajectory sampling: Long time dynamics, large deviations and discounting

 Results are shown in figure \ref{fourier_ring}, with the first row showing: (a) the time-averaged reward $\bar{r}_\theta$; (b) an estimate of the entropy of the dynamics, defined by

 (c) an estimate of the time-averaged current

-with exact results calculated for comparison as described in \hyperref[doob-dynamics]{Appendix C}.
-As can be seen from plot \ref{fourier_ring}(a), the differential AC provides results with a high degree of accuracy, while the discounting appears to provide much noisier estimates.
+with exact results for the time-averaged reward calculated for comparison as described in \hyperref[doob-dynamics]{Appendix C}.
+As can be seen from plot \ref{fourier_ring}(a), the differential AC provides results with a high degree of accuracy, while the discounting appears to be inaccurate near transitions in the trajectory statistics.
+This is as expected: near a transition, long-time correlations will become important to the statistics, and discounting puts a cap on how much of the future is taken into account.
 Figure \ref{fourier_ring}(d) shows the steady state-distribution across the ring, with a region of localization occurring for values of positive bias which are not enough for the optimized dynamics to overcome the constant force of the model.
 Despite the low entropy of the steady state caused by this localization, this range of biases is in fact where the entropy of the dynamics is highest: here, transitions are likely to occur either up or down, causing the localization.
 Outside this range the majority of transitions are either up or down, depending on the sign of the bias.
 The potential defining the probability of going up, the term inside the sigmoid of equation \eref{linear_probabilities}, is shown in figure \ref{fourier_ring}(e), with 0 causing equal probability of up or down.
 Outside the range of biases resulting in localization, we find a clear favour towards going in a direction prescribed by the bias, with the potential either taking significant positive or negative values.
 Inside the localized range, the potential has an oscillatory structure, which we note will only be accurate where the stationary state is non-negligible.